-Marking its 100th year anniversary of passenger service last December, the California Western Railroad (CWRR) was first designed to haul redwood timber from the northern Coastal Mountains to area sawmills and ports on the coast.
+Marking its 100th year anniversary of passenger service in 2011, the California Western Railroad (CWRR) was first designed to haul redwood timber from the northern Coastal Mountains to area sawmills and ports on the coast.
 Seeing the value of passenger service in the area, lumber company owner Charles Russell Johnson not only provided efficiency in the lumbering industry but provided valuable services to the area.
 In fact, the CWRR was the last in the country to deliver mail by train.

 Today's California Western Railroad, affectionately called the Skunk Train, still provides passenger service along with its excursion train that connects Fort Bragg (no connection with the military base in North Carolina) with Willits.
 This scenic 40 mile route over the Coastal Mountains was only possible by an infrastructure that was first established in 1885.
 The railway once utilized 115 bridges, two tunnels and 3.5 percent grades, climbing through the Pacific Coastals by way of the Noyo River Valley, topping the 1740 foot apex on the Coastals and descending into Willits.